 2. I trusted the tool of EFT and just followed T.’s energy in what to tap on.
 I didn’t know what was causing him problems.
 So I went in with a beginner’s mind but also trusted the tool to work.

-4. M. Scott Peck writes “everything is over-determined”*.
+M. Scott Peck once wrote “everything is over-determined”.
 I think he means that there are many paths and causes that led to one solution.
 I don’t know what was the exact thing that helped T. But somehow the combination of the tools, knowledge and parental intuition brought together the resources so that this delightful young man got relief.
 Doesn’t get much better than that!